 Founded in 1912, we are the oldest existing humane society in metropolitan Kansas City.
 We were originally called The Humane Society of Wyandotte County.
 Sarah Jacobs is credited with our founding, along with her sister Henrietta Jacobs and assistance from the Council of Clubs.
 In 1970, we changed our name to The Humane Society of Greater Kansas City and continue to this day to serve the entire metropolitan area.
 Learn more >

 After 40 years at our location on Minnesota Avenue, the need for a new facility was met when we relocated to our current facility at 5445 Parallel Parkway in Kansas City, KS.
 Our building is 10,000 square feet and located on ten acres.
 The move allowed us to expand our services at the time.
-Thirteen years later, we find ourselves needing to expand even more to accommodate our growing need in the community.
+Fourteen years later, we find ourselves needing to expand even more to accommodate our growing need in the community.
 Our new expansion would allow us to increase the services we provide including adoptions, education, low cost spay/neutering and preventive care for the animals.

 Adoptions: Your best friend is waiting for you!

 In 1994 we became the first no-kill shelter in Kansas City.
 We find homes for 97% of the pets in our care.
 Only pets with untreatable medical issues or extreme behavioral problems are euthanized and we have no time limits for how long a pet may stay.
 Pets are examined by one of our staff veterinarians upon arrival and treated for any medical problems they may have while at our shelter.
 Through donations to Gabriel's Fund, we are able to save the seriously sick and injured who otherwise would not have a chance.